 Lightening contributes nitrogen to the soil to a lesser extent.

 It is the work of these bacteria on legumes that enables them to become a vegetable high in protein.

 It's not a subject we want to hear but there is now abundant evidence that processed meat is definitely cancer causing; it's in Group 1 along with tobacco and asbestos, though the risk is lower.

 And ordinary red meat is in Group 2A and "probably" is.
-The WHO stresses that the evidence is not conclusive, as there could be confounding factors, but the suggestion is that a 100 gram portion eaten daily would increase the risk of colorectal cancer by 17%.
+The WHO stresses that the evidence is not conclusive, as there could be confounding factors, but the suggestion is that a 100 gram portion eaten daily would increase the risk of colorectal tumours by 17%.

-So we are faced with introducing vegetables high in protein to the dinner table, or getting cancer; it's not comfortable for me either, a lover of red meat.
+So we are faced with introducing vegetables high in protein to the dinner table, or getting metastatic disease; it's not comfortable for me either, a lover of red meat.
 So, to our mutton stew we add chickpeas, bacon is kept for high an holy days and we never eat polony and frankfurters.
 You plot your own course.

 Why all this about vegetable high in protein on a chiropractic website, you may be asking.
 Those on an inflammatory diet do not respond as well to our treatment; or to any other for that matter.